dvcorreia/dvcorreia.com/content/blog/everything-is-the-same.md

 So what is the purpose of the state?
 The state is just a company in which everyone above 18 (at least in Portugal) e an equal shareholder.

+inspection casa: history of Tencent and China and how it is similar to the giant tech companies and the Unites States and even the Portugal government.

 ---

 You want foundations in society.